Arctic Dog Adventure Co.

 Tolovana Hot Springs Trip

-Take a 4-day journey to an oasis that feels like an Arctic paradise.
+Take a 4-day journey to an oasis that feels like an wilderness paradise.
 The focus is on seeing the northern lights and includes an extended stay at the hot springs, where you’ll find 3 private hot springs with big soaking tubs.
 Retire each night to a comfy bunkhouse with shared accommodations.
 Private upgrades are available upon request.
+Learn more or book.

 Hut-to Hut-Dog Sledding Adventure